This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What you need to do the week before your colonoscopy:

+Give your healthcare provider a list of all the medicines, supplements, and herbs you take.
 You will need to stop taking medicines that contain aspirin or iron for 7 days before your colonoscopy.
 If you take a blood thinner, such as warfarin, ask when you should stop taking it.
 Make plans for someone to drive you home after your procedure.

 How to prepare for your colonoscopy: